bnzk/django-ckeditor-link/README.md

 ```

-For your convinience, we provide a basic link model, and a django-cms and django-filer compatible version, under
+For your convinience, we provide a basic link model, and a django-cms / django-filer compatible version, under
-ckeditor_link.link_model.models.
+`ckeditor_link.link_model.models`.
 They are named `LinkBase` and `CMSFilerLinkBase`.
+To use them, you would need
+to add `ckeditor_link.link_model` to `INSTALLED_APPS` in your settings.

 2. Register your model with DjangoLinkAdmin.